rpazyaquian/combo-breaker/README.md

 - I tend to get really caught up in refactoring a single thing.
 Just recently I basically redid the entire home controller/search/API client suite because it got so screwed up.
 - I made a lot of design decisions that I would have known would be bad choices had I known what I was doing.
 For example, the project ended up being tied way too closely to the Yelp API, making it extremely annoying to plug in the Google Places API instead.
+- I need to learn how to do Controller, View, etc. testing.
+That would have made sure everything works and prevented me from getting completely lost when refactoring.
+- I also need to think about the architecture of my app.
+How should I have known that the Controller would submit a search form to a Search object, which in turns requests data from the Client, which sends it back to Search, which sends back to the Controller...?
+How do I even know that's the right/best way to do it?